Each slide is shown with additional information to its right. The image can be changed using any combination of the following commands.

 The liver is composed primarily of hepatocytes.
 These cells are closer in size to 'typical' cells than the large motor neurons.

 At high magnification, examine hepatocytes sectioned through their nuclei that are near a blood vessel containing RBC.

-(Note that the RBC are poorly preserved.)
+(Note the RBC are poorly preserved.)

 Hepatocytes have an average cell diameter of ∼25 to 30 µm.